Berthold-Auerbach-Museum

 Is photography allowed?

-Photography policies vary, so it is best to check with the museum upon arrival or refer to their official website for guidance.
+Photography policies may vary, so it’s best to check with museum staff upon arrival.

 Are there guided tours?

-Guided tours may be available; check the official website for details regarding scheduling and pricing.
+Guided tours may be available; check the official website for more information.

 What’s the best time to visit?